ibm-js/delite/docs/Selection.md

 <a name="using"></a>
 ## Using Selection

-On a widget extending `delite/Selection` one can choose several selection modes through the `selectionMode` property:
+A widget extending `delite/Selection` can choose several selection modes through the `selectionMode` property:

 * `"multiple"` which means the application user can select interactively several items at the time
 * `"single"` which means the application user can only select interactively a single item at the time, this is the default.
 * `"radio"` which means the application user can only select interactively a single item at the time.
 Once an item has been selected, interactively selecting another item deselects the previously selected item, and the user cannot deselect the selected item.
 * `"none"` which means the application user can not interactively select an item

 Note that this mode does not impact selection by the `selectedItem(s)` APIs which are always available and always allow several items to be selected.
 If you want to restrict selection by those APIs you have to make sure code calling the